BCLTA Mandate for Advocacy

 Wendy Newman, “Libraries don’t need more advocacy, they need better advocacy”, March 4, 2015

 Key Provincial Advocacy Messages

-The BC Public Library Partners work together to advocate for all BC public libraries.
-When we meet with Minister Fleming and other government representatives over the coming months, we will continue to ask for 3 key items:
+Collaborating with the BC Public Library Partners, the BCLTA advocates on behalf of BC public library trustees.
+When we meet with Minister Fleming and other government representatives we will continue to ask for 3 key items:

 For library grant levels to be restored along with an increase for inflation to account for the lack of funding increases since 2010.